crowdsecurity/crowdsec/docs/v1.X/docs/localAPI/howto.md

  - Authentication via API token (rather than JWT as crowdsec/cscli)
  - Reading decisions

-This guide will assume that you alredy have crowdsec running locally.
+This guide will assume that you already have crowdsec running locally.

 ## Authentication